Exhibitions and events are valuable because they allow face-to-face communication and offer opportunities for networking.

-Exhibitions come in all shapes and sizes but the two main types are consumer shows and trade fairs.
-There are events for every sector and profession and for many small businesses these are crucial events in their marketing strategy.
+Exhibitions come in all shapes and sizes, but the two main types are consumer shows and trade fairs.
+There are events for every sector and profession and for many small businesses these are a crucial part of their marketing strategy.

 The benefits of exhibiting

-Many forms of marketing, including telesales, adverts and direct mail, involve some intrusion on customers which can be resented.
+Many forms of marketing, including telemarketing, advertising and direct mail, involve intruding on customers which can cause resentment.
 Not so with exhibitions.
 Customers go to events prepared to give their time and attention and are often ready to buy.

 Face-to-face meetings mean that you can have a conversation with customers.
 As well as presenting your products and services, you get the opportunity to find out more about your customers and their needs.
 You can use exhibitions to carry out valuable market research.

 Trade shows attract qualified visitors and the majority often have buying responsibility.
-Indeed, trade fairs attract those people who can be elusive at other times.
+Indeed, trade fairs attract those people who can be difficult to get hold of at other times.
 Many arrive with credit card in hand and will have done their homework beforehand.

 Consumer shows can be a great launch pad for a new business or product and also offer the chance to do live demonstrations in front of a large audience.
 Press attention and the power of word of mouth means that you can create a real buzz about your product or service.

 Exhibitions and events also offer you the chance to keep up with industry developments.
 They can give you a snapshot of what's new, and you may get access to the movers and shakers.
 What's more, they are a good opportunity to keep an eye on the competition.